Barnacl437/HELOS/README.md

  This sample of operating system can be done anything on.
  Deployment of the OS on some serious tasks is testing.

+## Contributions
+If you even but really understand what is this and why are you here, then feel free!
+I am actually very far from even writing a decent Batch script or making a DOS program.
+So if you can, you can.
+Do anything you want to improve this thing, or just leave it alone.
+That's up to you.
+I rarely make changes upon this nowadays.

 ## License
 This repository is released under [WTFPL](http://www.wtfpl.net/).
 It's simple, fast, neat and GNU GPL compatible.
 Do what the f*** you want to.